michaelmiaomiao/michaelmiaomiao.github.io/_posts/2018-06-01-Regression_Analysis_Project.md

-> edited by Jiashu miao
+> edited by Jiashu miao July 2018